 Users must be administrators to update Slack.

-Each user on a shared machine will have their own installation of Slack.
+Each user on a shared machine has their own installation of Slack.

 Updates made to one instance of Slack do not affect other users on the same machine.